Grants and Funding

 DGHI Grants Team

 DGHI’s grants team provides pre- and post-award support for faculty who have MOUs with the institute.
 If you have an established MOU with DGHI that gives you access to the grants team, contact a grants manager to discuss the pre- and post-award process.
-If you have questions about establishing an MOU with the institute, contact the DGHI director of operations.
+If you have questions about establishing an MOU with the institute, contact Alissa Wallace, DGHI's senior grants and contracts manager.

 Contact the Grants Team